lyusupov/ADSB-Out/README.md

 This repository contains "ADS-B Out" encoder for Tx-capable SDR hardware.

-It is currently written is architecture independent Python language and can be used as an add-on for existing open source "ADS-B In" solutions.
+It is currently written in architecture independent Python language and can be used as an add-on for existing open source "ADS-B In" solutions.
 One known good example is [Stratux](https://github.com/cyoung/stratux).

 ## Disclaimer